unicodeveloper/laravel-paystack/README.md

 Paystack::getPaymentData();

 /**
- * This method returns all the customers that have performed transactions on your platform with Paystack
+ * This method gets all the customers that have performed transactions on your platform with Paystack
  * @returns array
  */
 Paystack::getAllCustomers();

 /**
- * This method returns all the plans that you have registered on Paystack
+ * This method gets all the plans that you have registered on Paystack
  * @returns array
  */
 Paystack::getAllPlans();

 /**
- * This method returns all the transactions that have occurred
+ * This method gets all the transactions that have occurred
  * @returns array
  */
 Paystack::getAllTransactions();

+/**
+ * This method generates a unique super secure cryptograhical hash token to use as transaction reference
+ * @returns string
+ */
+Paystack::genTranxRef();
 ```

 A sample form will look like so: